PrismRL/prism/docs/source/making-a-roguelike/part14.rst

 ------------------------------

 Okay with our target handler out of the way we're going to have to make some changes to the InventoryActionState.
-Navigate to ``/gamestates/inventoryactionstate.lua``.
+Navigate to ``modules/game/gamestates/inventoryactionstate.lua``.
 First we're going to make a small change to the constructor.

-Instead of validating if the action is valid with it's only target being the item we'll instead validate if it's first target is the item.
+Instead of validating if the action is valid with its only target being the item we'll instead validate if its first target is the item.
 The actions table notably now holds prototypes instead of instances of actions.

 .. code-block:: lua

    function InventoryActionState:__new(display, decision, level, item)
-      self.display = display
-      self.decision = decision
-      self.level = level
-      self.item = item

-      self.actions = {}
+      -- ...

       for _, Action in ipairs(self.decision.actor:getActions()) do
          if Action:validateTarget(1, level, self.decision.actor, item) and not Action:isAbstract() then